supermemo/SuperMemoAssistant/README.md

 - Review, reschedule, dismiss, or delete elements,
 - etc.

-In turn, plugins can use these functionalities to extend *SuperMemo* with new features (PDF incremental reading, LaTeX, dictionary, ...).
+Plugins use these functionalities to extend *SuperMemo* with new features (PDF incremental reading, LaTeX, dictionary, ...).

 ### Downloads